haberdashPI/vscode-master-key/notes.md

                 - [X] rustup toolchain install nightly
         - [X] foreach expansion (unit tests remain)
         - [X] expand keys in `foreach` lists
+        - [ ] include `Spanned` in fields of `BindInput`
+        - [ ] remove `computedArgs` and related functionality
+              and replace with more generic "{{value}}" replacement (permitting the injection of e.g. objects, not just strings) this can replace `[[default]]` and `default` elements as well
+              NOTE: internally we still use `computedArgs` in the binding object `Binding`---it's only removed for `BindingInput`---
+              this ensures a fast path for commands that don't have a computed argument and limits the time to search and replace commands during binding execution
+              TODO: we'll need to check for any remaining `{{}}` arguments once `foreach` gets expanded and `computedArgs` gets completed
+        - [ ] format error messages appropriately
         - [ ] properly identify spans: both `[[bind]]` header and entire `[[bind]]` region
             - [ ] validate by checking error reporting
               NOTE: short term goal here is to support literate docs